Skip to main content

 • Age is one of the biggest risk factors for dementia.
 But other factors can affect if or when someone develops dementia.

 • There’s no exact way to prevent dementia.
-But there are steps you can take to help minimize the chance of developing it — like staying active, eating a balanced diet, and exercising your brain.
+But there are steps you can take to help minimize the chance of developing it — like staying active, managing your blood pressure, and exercising your brain.

 • It’s never too late to adopt healthy habits that may decrease your chances of developing dementia and maintain your overall health.

 Although age is the biggest risk factor for dementia, changes in memory are normal as you age.
-And there’s evidence to suggest that certain lifestyle changes can lower your risk of developing dementia or Alzheimer’s disease.
+There’s also evidence to suggest that certain lifestyle changes can lower your risk of developing dementia or Alzheimer’s disease.
 No matter your age, there are steps you can take that may help your brain stay healthy as you age.

 Who is at risk for dementia?

 • Age: This is the biggest risk factor for developing dementia.
-Risk starts to noticeably increase for people 65 years old or older.
+In most cases, symptoms begin to appear after age 65.

 • Family history: If a person has a close relative who has dementia, their chances of developing it are higher.

-• Genetics: Researchers have determined that certain genes may increase the likelihood that a person will develop dementia.
-But these genes are rare.
+• Genetics: Researchers have determined that some types of dementia are due to a combination of genes and environmental factors.
+But in other types, certain genes may increase the likelihood that a person will develop dementia.

-While you can’t change any of these risk factors, there are still changes you can make to lower your risk.
+While you can’t change any of these risk factors, you can change other risk factors.
+That means there are changes you can make to lower your risk of dementia.

 How can you prevent dementia?